hashicorp/consul/website/source/docs/guides/leader-election.html.md

 ### Watch the Session

 All instances now remain in an idle waiting state.
-In this state, they watch for changes on "mysql" key.
+In this state, they watch for changes on the key `service/mysql/leader`.
 This is because the lock may be released or the instance could fail, etc.

 The leader must also watch for changes since its lock may be released by an operator or automatically released due to a false positive in the failure detector.